Kitware/visualizer/README.md

 ### Goal ###

-Provide a Web based interface to ParaView.
+Provide a Web based interface to ParaView 5.0.1+.

 ## Installation